NaturalNode/natural/README.md

 =======

 "Natural" is a general natural language facility for nodejs.
-Tokenizing, stemming, classification, phonetics, tf-idf, WordNet, and some inflection are currently supported.
+Tokenizing, stemming, classification, phonetics, tf-idf, WordNet, string similarity, and some inflection are currently supported.

 It's still in the early stages, and am very interested in bug reports, contributions and the like.